Ekasarana Dharma: Nika sanghati

 This sanghati was initiated by Badala Padma Ata, Mathuradas and Kesava Ata.
 The emphasis is on sat-sanga.
 This sanghati is called Nika (clean) because it developed strict codes for purity and cleanliness in religious matters as well as in general living, as laid down by Madhabdeva.
 Idol worship is strictly prohibited and it gives special importance to Madhavdev.

 Kala sanghati

-The Kala sanghati, initiated by Gopal Ata (Gopalldev of Bhavanipur) and named after the place of his headquarters Kaljar, placed its emphasis on Guru.
+The Kala sanghati, initiated by Gopal Ata (Gopaldev of Bhavanipur) and named after the place of his headquarters Kaljar, placed its emphasis on Guru.
 The sattariya of this sanghati came to be considered as the physical embodiment of Deva, and the disciples of this sect are not allowed to pay obeisance to anyone else.
 This sect was successful in initiating many tribal and socially backward groups into the Mahapuruxia fold, and it had the largest following among the different sanghatis.
 The Dihing sattra, one of the large sattra's received royal patronage; but the largest sattra, Moamara, forged an independent path and the followers of this sect were responsible for the Moamoria rebellion against the Ahom royalty.